hupe13/extensions-leaflet-map-github/readme.md

 ### 2.2.7 / 220409

 * hover: bug with geojson fixed
+* hover: tooltip on click in circle, polygon, line removed
 * elevation: some strings for translation added
 * swedish translation frontend from @argentum